yegor256/thindeck/README.md

 How it works:

- 1. You create a [`Dockerfile`](https://www.docker.io/) in your Github repo
+ 1. You create a [`Dockerfile`](https://www.docker.io/) in your Github deck
- 2. You give us your Github repo coordinates
+ 2. You give us your Github deck coordinates
- 3. We pull your repo and start a container (with a public IP and open ports)
+ 3. We pull your deck and start a container (with a public IP and open ports)
- 4. Every five minutes we check your repo for updates and re-deploy if any
+ 4. Every five minutes we check your deck for updates and re-deploy if any
  5. You pay for our CPU usage (per load!) and traffic (per Gb)

 Technical documentation is here: [doc.thindeck.com](http://doc.thindeck.com/)